lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 > A choice function exists in constructive mathematics, because a choice is *implied by the very meaning of existence*

-Michael Dummett, Professor of Logic at Oxford, wrote (continuing with extended examples) that
+Michael Dummett, Professor of Logic at Oxford, wrote (continuing for pages with extended examples) that

 > It might at first seem surprising that in a system of constructive mathematics we should adopt as an axiom the Axiom of Choice, which has been looked at askance on constructive grounds.
 The fact is, however, that the axiom is only dubious under a half-hearted platonistic interpretation of the quantifiers.